 Japanese plum very valuable for its high frost resistance and very good resistance to fungal diseases.

 Fruit: large, up to 100 g, spherical, peel blueberry blue.
-The fruits are firm, easy to handle and store.
-Suitable for direct consumption and processing.
+The fruits are firm, well tolerate handling and storage.
+Suitable for fresh consumption and processing.

 Pulp: juicy, amber-yellow, reddish by stone, aromatic, freestone